jyaunches/jyaunches.github.io/_posts/2017-07-05-llvm-and-swift.md

 ### SIL Enabled

-As stated in the talk linked above, SIL enables wider gap between source (Swift) semantics & IR semantics during compilation.
-THis has a few notable benefits:
+As stated in the talk linked above, SIL enables a wider gap between source (Swift) semantics & IR semantics during compilation.
+This has a few notable benefits:

-* Enabling of Swift language writers to write more of the language in the language
+* Language evolution - SIL allows Swift language writers to write more of the language in the language
-* Safety - Allows for compiler errors on things like uninitialize vars and unreachable code
+* Safety - SIL allows for compiler errors on things like uninitialize vars and unreachable code
-* Generics
+* Generics - a really interesting example of compilation strategy impacting language features
-	* SIL allows for a model that supports dynamic dispatch & separate compilation.
-This is instead of being dependent on _template instantiation_ like Obj-C & C++.
+	* SIL allows for a generics model that supports dynamic dispatch & separate compilation.
+This is instead of being dependent on _template instantiation_ like Obj-C & C++... which uses a runtime strategy that can slow execution down.
-	* In more simpler language.. this speeds up runtime through in-lining of concrete type function definition at compile time.. leaving the impact of generics at runtime basically non-existent.
+	* In more simpler language, dynamic dispatch & separate compilation is a strategy that uses in-lining of concrete type function definition at compile time.
+This leaves the impact of generics at runtime basically non-existent.
 Check out (this page)[https://swift.org/blog/whole-module-optimizations/] on how it's done.
 	* FYI this is called function _specialization_.

 ## Summing it Up